 Hold the tool in one hand with your fingers supporting the sole, and your thumb on the cap iron just in front of the screw.
 Loosen the spinwheel, and with your thumb still holding the blade and cap, adjust the blade.
 Tighten the spinwheel.
 Do not overtighten.
 You should be able to adjust the blade after loosening the spinwheel about 1/4 turn.
 Because of the unsupported right side, there is some flex inherent in that thin metal edge when the cap is tensioned on the blade.
 This will produce a slightly tapered shaving which will normally not present a problem, but if on occasion it does, adjust the blade slightly out of parallel with the sole to produce a shaving of uniform (not tapered) thickness.

-We use Manganese Bronze or Ductile Iron for the bodies; Manganese Bronze for the cap iron and fence; Stainless Steel for the plate, pins and adjuster nut; and Brass for the spinwheel and screws.
+We use Manganese Bronze for the bodies, cap iron, and fence; Stainless Steel for the plate, pins and adjuster nut; and Brass for the spinwheel and screws.
 The castings are fully stress relieved, a process that removes inherent stresses and ensures that the tool will remain flat and true.

 Materials and workmanship are guaranteed for the life of your tool.
 Call for repairs or replacement parts.
 We are available for advice if you ever have a problem using your tool.